nische/ESP_GTest_Template/README.md

 To make this happend I add some C++-Wrapper and Mocks for ESP Components.
 You can use the Mocks for the IDF Components to develop other Classes/Components.

+I still work on this but only at late nigth.

 ## Links

 [Kevins Video to use Catch2 with ESP on nativ](https://www.youtube.com/watch?v=V6vBg4kfLnQ)